Big game tailgating tips for mobile viewers

-The fall brings out the best of the weekend tailgating warriors!
-From the most serious of fans to the folks that don’t quite manage to get in the gates, generations merge in an unparalleled congregation that spans from college communities to the biggest cities in America.
-And these fans can now watch the game from that very tailgate.
+Tailgating warriors range from the most serious of fans to the folks that don’t quite manage to get in the gates for that championship game.
+These fans can now watch the big game from that very tailgate.

 Gridiron battles and ballpark miracles generate cherished memories.
-From the days of listening to the score updates of conference rivals already in action via AM radio, to trying desperately to get that connection on a smartphone to follow live streaming, the interest in the status of the games you’re not at has always been there.
+From the days of listening to the score updates of conference rivals via AM radio, to trying desperately to get that connection on a smartphone to follow live streaming, the interest in the games you’re not at has always been there.

 Holding the key to that game may make you the most popular member of your tailgating party.
-With a few tips, your tailgating party can become the most popular “hotspot,” where your friends and family can connect and enjoy the pregame or even the game, if they don’t have tickets.
 Here are five tailgating scenarios and tips to keep you connected, safe and ready to enjoy your tailgating experience!

 1. Collapsible kitchen kits, retractable cutting boards and disinfecting wipes provide a simple prepping and serving system for tailgating on the go.
 After the big game when it’s time to retrieve your gear, you’ve got a clean and secure tote ready for action the next weekend.